STOP® for Supervision focuses on:

 - Starting to See Safety: Personal Protective Equipment

-- New Ways of Seeing Safety: Positions of People and Tools and Equipment
+- New Ways of Seeing Safety: Positions of People & Tools and Equipment

-- Enhancing Your Skills: Procedures and Orderliness and Reactions of People
+- Enhancing Your Skills: Procedures, Housekeeping and Reactions of People